Living at Beloit College

 We have two secure storage areas which are open by appointment.
 You can store large trunks, boxes, and plastic totes.
 You might be charged a small fee, depending on what you store.

 Bringing a vehicle to campus is not recommended.
 A limited number of parking permits are available to students by lottery.
-In order to be included in the lottery, you must complete the Vehicle Registration/Parking Permit Request Form on the Portal prior to August 1 (refer to the checklist).
+In order to be included in the lottery, you must complete the Vehicle Registration/Parking Permit Request Form on the Portal prior to July 1 (refer to the checklist).
+Parking permits cost $80 per semester.

 Many services are either provided on-campus or within walking distance.
 Regularly scheduled shuttles and city buses can get you to stores for groceries and other needs.
 Lots of students get around by bike!
 The Enterprise CarShare Program offers another transportation alternative to licensed drivers.